merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 The _T. miru_ and _T. nobis_ MAGs were selected because they are the only representatives in our datapack of those species, and `MAG_Trichodesmium_thiebautii_Indian` was chosen because it is the most complete _T. thiebautii_ genome we have (remember the [genome completeness table from Chapter 1]({{ site.url }}/tutorials/trichodesmium-tutorial/chapter-1/#working-with-multiple-genomes)?).

 We will stick with non-competitive read recruitment for now, meaning that each sample will be mapped to each genome independently.
-The consequence is that a given sequencing read could map to multiple of the genomes, as long as its sequence has a good match somewhere in the reference.
+The consequence is that a given sequencing read could map to multiple of the genomes, as long as its sequence has a good match somewhere in each reference.
 That is, the genomes aren't competing with each other to recruit reads.
-If there are multiple _Trichodesmium_ species in one sample, the reads from regions that are similar across all these genomes (like ribosomal proteins) will all map repeatedly to each reference, even if that reference is a different _Trichodesmium_ than the population the DNA originally came from.
-In other words, non-specific read recruitment can and will happen.
+If there are multiple _Trichodesmium_ species in one sample, the reads from regions that are similar across all these genomes (like ribosomal proteins or other shared genes) will all map repeatedly to each reference, even if that reference is a different _Trichodesmium_ than the population the DNA originally came from.
+In other words, [non-specific read recruitment](https://anvio.org/vocabulary/#non-specific-read-recruitment) can and will happen.
 But that is okay -- non-specific mapping is a common occurrence since our mapping references will almost never contain the exact same set of populations in our metagenome samples, so we have to learn how to deal with it.

 Let's first extract our three genomes of interest and the paths to their contigs databases from the external genomes file in the parent directory: